slichtenheld/Systems-Programming/Pthreads/assign2/README.txt

 Rather than having a giant main.c file, I split everything into separate files.
 Hopefully this makes it easier to understand my work as well.

 I tested using the sample input provided.
+I got the same output regardless of the size of buffer.

+I also tested with my own input file.
+However, this led me to being unsure of some of the conditions where things should be printed to the screen.